jdomenechb/reactphp-symfony-server/README.md

 If you do so, you might encounter that your changes are not being displayed after refreshing the page.
 This is due to the fact that, once a class has been loaded in memory during server execution, it will remain unchanged in the app memory.

-In order to se your changes, you should restart the server.
+In order to see your changes, you should restart the server.

 ## Contributing